 What can I complain about?

-We recommend you try to sort out the problem with your provider first, but if the problem isn't fixed or you're not satisfied with their response, contact EWON or submit a complaint online.
+We recommend you try to sort out the problem with your provider first, but if the problem isn't fixed or you're not happy with its response, contact us by phone or submit a complaint online.
 You can contact us at any time in the process for independent advice.

 - high bills or disputed accounts

 Billing errors do sometimes happen, but it’s common for high bills to be caused by other factors such as:

 - increased usage in different seasons (eg using the heater more in winter)

 - tariff increases or changes (eg due to a meter change)